-rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
-This week, you'd think it's any port in a storm, but there's only one to choose from - a rotten, maggot-infested port that find whole new dimensions of suck.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
+This week, you'd think it's any port in a storm, but there's only one to choose from—a rotten, maggot-infested port that find whole new dimensions of suck.

-Forget the Dark Souls: Prepare To Die port.
+Forget the Dark Souls PC port.
 Darksiders 2 missing a few options?
 Pffft.
 Sure, at first glance that kind of thing may score high on the ol' betrayal chart, but for me?
-No. For I have played The Legend Of Jack Sparrow - one of the most half-arsed ports in the history of mainstream franchises.
-The only thing more shocking than its quality is that the porting actually did probably take more than a lunchtime - including the time it took to microwave the burrito.
-Maybe even a whole afternoon!
+No. For I have played The Legend of Jack Sparrow, one of the most half-arsed ports in the history of mainstream franchises.

 Yes, it's really that bad.
 Sit back and let's see how a phenomenal concept ended up being the adventure that really put the "Yaaarh!" into "Yaaarh, I was just stabbed in the balls with a fork!"